 - The Dean will make a ruling on the case, and depending on that ruling, either party may:

 - Within FIVE working days appeal in writing to the Academic Honesty Board.

 - Within FIFTEEN working days of the filing of the appeal to the Academic Honesty Board a hearing shall be called, unless both parties agree to a delay.

-- Within FIVE working days of the ruling of the Academic Honesty Board, either side may appeal in writing all findings to the Vice President for Academic Affairs, whose decision is final.
+- Within FIVE working days of the ruling of the Academic Honesty Board, either side may appeal in writing all findings to the Provost and Vice President for Academic Affairs, whose decision is final.

 The following is a sample letter that you may copy/paste and incorporate as your own for addressing a student suspected of cheating or plagiarism:

 There is very strong evidence that you have performed dishonestly on the <insert exam, paper, etc...> in my class, <insert course and number>, <insert term and year>. <Briefly describe the act of dishonesty, see Appendix D 2a-j for language>.
 Such an act constitutes a violation of Western's academic honesty policy.
 Therefore, it is my intention to give you a failing grade (F) in the course, unless you can immediately explain to my satisfaction that you were not dishonest.
 I have, in the meantime, submitted to the Registrar a grade of X (no grade reported).
 That grade will be changed to F on <insert date ten class days later> if you do not contact me concerning this incident by that date.
 For more information about your appeal rights, please consult the bulletin, Appendix D, Academic Honesty Policy and Procedure.
 By copy of this letter, I am informing the Registrar and the Vice President for Academic Affairs of this incident.
 I hope you will respond immediately so we may find resolution.